Tour Conditions & Terms

 For though I am free from all men, I have made myself a servant to all, that I might win the more; and to the Jew I became as a Jew, that I might win the Jews; to those who are under the law, as under the law, that I might win those who are under the law; to those who are without law, as without law (not being without law toward God, but under law toward Christ), that I might win those who are without law; to the weak I became as weak that I might win the weak I have become all things to all men that I might by all means save some.
 Now this I do for the gospel’s sake, that I may be a partaker of it with you. – 1 Corinthians 9:19-23

 Pastor Chuck Smith said, “Blessed are the flexible, for they shall not be broken.”
-When on a trip in a foreign land be prepared for the unexpected.
-The best well laid plans can be changed.
+When traveling in a foreign land, be prepared for the unexpected.
+The best well-laid plans can be changed.
 Team members should be flexible in their attitudes, actions, and circumstances as they allow Christ’s purposes to be carried out through them.

 Travel